formData.model

 Examples

-In this example, we track the duration in milliseconds between the time when a form is opened and the time the final form step (the Thank You screen) is displayed.
+In this example, we track the duration in milliseconds between when a form is opened and when the final step (the Thank You screen) is displayed.

-In the first form step's afterGenerate.js script, we define a variable called start that holds the current time:
+In the first form step's afterGenerate.js script, we store the current time in a variable called start:

 formData.setAdditionalValue('start', new Date());